Nuclear/PET Board of Directors & Sponsoring Organizations - IAC

 American College of Nuclear Medicine (ACNM)

 Phillip Kuo, MD, PhD, FACR serves on the IAC Nuclear/PET Board of Directors as the representative of the American College of Nuclear Medicine (ACNM).
 Dr. Kuo graduated in chemistry from Harvard University and then earned an MD/PhD from University of Virginia.
 Post-graduate training included residencies in internal medicine at University of California Los Angeles and Nuclear Medicine and Radiology at Yale.
-He is Professor of Medical Imaging, Medicine, and Biomedical Engineering at University of Arizona, where he previously served as Chief of Nuclear Medicine for 10 years.
-For the Society of Nuclear Medicine and Molecular Imaging, he serves on the board of directors for the Brain Imaging Council, Physics Instrumentation and Data Sciences Council, and Therapy Center of Excellence.
-As a consultant, he provides expertise in design, conduct, analysis and reporting of phase 1-3 clinical trials spanning oncology, neurology and rare diseases.
-He has more than 100 peer-reviewed publications, 250 presentations and has served as PI or co-PI on numerous NIH grants and industry-sponsored clinical trials.
+He is Professor of Radiology, Section Chief of Nuclear Medicine, and Director of Theranostics for the Department of Radiology at City of Hope National Medical Center.
+He provides expertise in the design, conduct, analysis, and reporting of phase 1-3 clinical trials covering a wide range of diseases.
+He has more than 140 peer-reviewed publications and has served as PI or co-PI on numerous NIH grants and industry-sponsored clinical trials.

 American Society of Nuclear Cardiology (ASNC)

 Mylan Cohen, MD, MPH, FACC, MASNC serves on the IAC Nuclear/PET Board of Directors as a representative of the American Society of Nuclear Cardiology (ASNC).
-Dr. Mylan Cohen received his MD degree from the University of Vermont College of Medicine and MPH degree from the Harvard School of Public Health.
-He completed his internship and residency in internal medicine and clinical and research cardiology fellowships at Beth Israel Deaconess Medical Center in Boston.
-After joining the staff there and serving as director of the nuclear cardiology section, he moved back to his native state of Maine in 1998 and now practices clinical cardiology with Maine Medical Partners MaineHealth Cardiology.
-He is the Medical Director of the Imaging and Diagnostics Section of the Cardiology Division at Maine Medical Center and is a Clinical Professor of Medicine at Tufts University School of Medicine.
-Dr. Cohen served on the Board of Directors and Executive Council for the American Society of Nuclear Cardiology (ASNC) for a total of 13 years and in 2010 was privileged to serve as the President of ASNC.
+Dr. Cohen received his MD degree from the University of Vermont College of Medicine and his MPH degree from the Harvard School of Public Health.
+He completed his internship and residency in internal medicine and his clinical and research cardiology fellowships at Beth Israel Deaconess Medical Center in Boston.
+Dr. Cohen practices clinical cardiology with MaineHealth Cardiology.
+He is the Medical Director of the Cardiac Imaging and Diagnostics Section of the Cardiology Division at Maine Medical Center and for MaineHealth Cardiovascular Service Line.
+He is a Professor of Medicine at Tufts University School of Medicine.
+Dr. Cohen served on the Board of Directors and Executive Council for ASNC for a total of 13 years and in 2010 was privileged to serve as the President of ASNC.
 His activities include clinical care of patients, administration, research and teaching.
-In 2012, he was honored by the University of Vermont College of Medicine when he received the Alumni Distinguished Academic Achievement Award.
-In 2014, he was named Best Cardiologist in Maine by Down East Magazine as selected by peers.
-Mylan is involved in the community, notably serving on the Board of Directors and as Co-Medical Director of Maine's largest road race, the TD Beach to Beacon 10K, which benefits children's charities in Maine.
-He has also served on the medical team of the Boston Marathon for several years.

 American Society of Radiologic Technologists (ASRT)

 Jimel Carpenter, MS, RT(N), CNMT, NCT, RDMS serves on the IAC Nuclear/PET Board of Directors as a representative of the American Society of Radiologic Technologists (ASRT).
 A Georgia native, Mr. Carpenter completed both his Nuclear Medicine Technology training and Bachelor’s degree in Radiologic Science at Augusta University, formally The Medical College of Georgia.
-He later received his MS degree in HealthCare Management from Troy University.
-With more than 20 years of experience in nuclear medicine technology, Mr. Carpenter has worked as a Nuclear Medicine Technologist at the Charlie Norwood VA Medical Center and the Augusta University Medical Center.
-He currently serves as the Nuclear Cardiology and Cardiac PET Clinical Coordinator at University Health Care System in Augusta, GA.
-Throughout his career, Mr. Carpenter has presented and led workshops at local, state and chapter level Nuclear Medicine Technology meetings.
-He has also contributed to a number of scientific publications.
-In addition to ASRT, Mr. Carpenter has served two terms as a member of the Nuclear Medicine Technology Certification Board’s (NMTCB) Board of Directors, including being elected chair in 2013.
+He later received his MS degree in Healthcare Management from Troy University.
+With more than 28 years of experience in Nuclear Medicine Technology, Sonography and Administration.
+Mr. Carpenter has worked as a Nuclear Medicine Technologist and leader at the Charlie Norwood Augusta VA Medical Center, University Hospital, and the Augusta University Medical Center.
+He currently serves as the Director for Cardiovascular Non-Invasive Services at Piedmont Health Care System in Augusta, GA.
+Throughout his career, Mr. Carpenter has presented and led Nuclear Medicine Technology workshops at local, state and chapter level Nuclear Medicine Technology meetings.
+Jimel has also been credited as a technical contributor in a number of scientific publications.
+In addition to his IAC involvement, Mr. Carpenter has served two terms as a member of the Nuclear Medicine Technology Certification Board’s (NMTCB) Board of Directors, including being elected Board chair in 2013.
+Jimel currently holds the office of President-Elect for the IAC Nuclear/PET Board and will begin his term as President in 2025.

 Society of Nuclear Medicine and Molecular Imaging (SNMMI)